Abstract painting with muted earthy tones, hints of red, orange, and yellow, and some white streaks near the center-left.

 For three vibrant summer evenings, actors who are also visual artists take over the galleried basement of The Department Store in Brixton, London, showcasing ceramics, sculpture, painting, printmaking, and more, all in support of the Theatre Artists Fund.
 Between July 2020 and March 2022, the fund realised emergency funds for theatre freelancers across the UK in need of critical financial aid, due to the devastating impact of COVID-19 on the theatre sector.

-Molly is delighted to have launched a new portrait style to her portfolio of portraits for commission: a series of monochrome works in a distinctive size and style.
-Painted in subtle gradations of light and shadow, these portraits distil the essence of the sitter with striking simplicity and immediacy.
+Molly is excited to have launched a new portrait style to her portfolio of portraits for commission: a series of monochrome works in a distinctive size and style.
+Painted in subtle gradations of light and shadow, these portraits capture the essence of the sitter with striking economy, simplicity and immediacy.
 Contemporary yet timeless, they offer a refined alternative to her larger oil commissions while carrying the same depth of character and presence.

 Hamish Mackie, Sculptor, on Molly’s portraits of his daughters.